daremat/es6-epf/README.md

  - press F5 on your web browser: See the debugger is now stopped on some
 > ![info]
 Sourcemap can be separate files `main.js.map`, or inlined directly inside the transpiled source code.

 > ![warning]
-Never produce sourcemaps when going production.
-Otherwise, not only you produce an unnecessary bug bundle, you give your clients the key to reverse-engeener your application.
+Never produce sourcemaps when you are going in production.
+Otherwise, not only you produce an unnecessary bug bundle, you give your clients the key to reverse engineering your application.

 > ![info]
 You can produce sourcemaps for any language of the web (javascript, typescript, css, coffescript, ...).